MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 ![retirement taxes](../Images/RetirementTaxes.png)

-Here you normally see a jump in taxes when any Tax Deferred account required minimum distributions (RMD's) kick in or when you enter a new tax bracket.
+Here you see a jump in taxes when any Tax Deferred account required minimum distributions (RMD's) kick in or when you enter a new tax bracket.
 Retirement planning is often about managing those tax brackets.

 The final chart runs a Roth conversion simulation passing in different years to implement the roth conversion from 0 (no conversion which we have above) out to 15 years, plotting the networth at age 90 and the total tax paid over each simulation. as follows:

 ![retirement roth](../Images/RetirementRoth.png)

 This can help you figure out the optimal roth conversion strategy to maximize assets and minimize taxes.
-In this case a Roth conversion will not help you, you get the highest networth by doing nothing.
+Roth conversion can limit the RMD tax bomb, but in this case a Roth conversion did not help, so this shows a Roth conversion does not always win, unless your goal is to maximize your tax free account.

 You can then plug these numbers into the settings panel here: